10 Things to do in Wymondham

 #7 Visit a Pub

-Visiting a pub in the heart of Wymondham is a delightful way to immerse yourself in the town’s charm and hospitality.
+Visiting a pub in the heart of Wymondham is a fun way to experience the town’s charm and hospitality.
 Here are some of the best options in the town centre:

-The White Hart: At The White Hart, you’ll experience warm and attentive service from their caring and friendly team.
-They offer delectable food daily, including a Sunday Carvery, and their fabulous bar boasts a wide variety of drinks.
+The White Hart: This establishment dates back to 1526.
+They offer food daily, including a Sunday Carvery, and their bar boasts a wide variety of drinks.
 Don’t miss the chance to relax in their sunny beer garden.
-This beautiful establishment is steeped in history, with references to the pub dating as far back as 1526.

-Queens Head: The Queen’s Head is a charming 17th-century timber-framed inn, perfectly situated among Wymondham’s historic streets.
-With its abundance of original features, it offers a truly authentic experience.
-Whether you’re there to sample their fine ales, relish a meal in the restaurant, or unwind in the bar area, Victoria and her team extend a warm welcome to all, including well-behaved children and dogs.
+Queens Head: The Queen’s Head is a charming 17th-century timber-framed inn.
+Whether you’re there to sample their fine ales, enjoy a meal in the restaurant, or unwind in the bar area, everyone is welcome including well-behaved children and dogs.

 #8 Go Antiquing